 The Purpose of Student Conduct

-The primary purpose of the conduct system enforces and upholds the moral and spiritual values of the institution and promotes responsible citizenship, appropriate behavior, and self-discipline through enforcement of the Code of Student Rights, Responsibilities and Conduct (the "Code").
+The primary purpose of the conduct system enforces and upholds the moral and spiritual values of the institution and promotes responsible citizenship, appropriate behavior, and self-discipline through enforcement of the Student Handbook.
 The system is intended to emphasize student learning through a developmental process that holds individuals accountable for their actions and provides opportunities for personal growth and respect for others.

 The Office of Student Conduct and the Office of Residence Life oversee the University's student conduct system, which was established to:

 - Uphold University standards of academic and personal integrity and responsibility

 - Adjudicate instances of alleged violations of the Student Handbook

 - Administer the disciplinary processes and sanctions